arpitpatawat/Automated-object-detection-and-sorting-robot/README.md

  ### Software &#8594; ###
  - python
  - weight and configuration file of yolo (please download weight file - [Weight file](https://pjreddie.com/media/files/yolov3.weights))
  - open cv library
  - Arduino ide
  - Thingspeak cloud
- - Web broser (to display web-panel)
+ - Web browser (to display web-panel)
 ## Working :gear: &#8594; ##
 1. upload the scatch in nodemcu also make changes for wifi ssid, password and thing speak write API's.
 2. ESP8266 will connect with the wifi and display the local IP address of webserver in the LCD.